xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractreferencetype/compoundref.md

+The compound reference identifier for the containing entity.

 ## Signature

 ```typescript
 compoundref?: string | undefined;
 ```

+## Remarks

+Optional attribute that provides the identifier of the compound entity (such as a class or namespace) that contains the referenced item.
+This additional context enables more precise navigation and helps establish the hierarchical relationship between the referencing and referenced entities within the documentation structure.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>